 - Rich in fiber and flavonoids – anticarcinogenic agents.

 - Eliminates cholesterol from the body.

 The best ways to cook artichoke – steaming and roasting.
 Steaming would take you about 15 minutes while roasting – about 45 minutes.
 Try both ways and see which one satisfies your taste buds.

 The Shanterelle, Shiitake, Portobello, Oyster and white mushrooms have been one of the most popular replacement for meat.
 Even though, mushroom is technically eatable fungi, we consider them to be protein rich vegetables.
-Mushrooms hunting has been a significant part of Native American and Eastern European cultures – these people discovered the power of earth’s gifts centuries ago.
-On average 3,2 oz of mushrooms will provide you with 2,9g of amino acids.
+Mushroom hunting has been a significant part of Native American and Eastern European cultures – these people discovered the power of earth’s gifts centuries ago.
+On average 3.2 oz of mushrooms will provide you with 2.9g of amino acids.